phoenixframework/phoenix/guides/testing/testing_controllers.md

 end
 ```

-The action gets all articles and renders "index.json".
-Since we are talking about JSON, we don't have a "index.json.eex" template.
-Instead, the code that converts "articles" into JSON can be found directly in the ArticleView module, defined at `lib/hello_web/views/article_view.ex` like this:
+The action gets all articles and renders `index.json`.
+Since we are talking about JSON, we don't have a `index.json.eex` template.
+Instead, the code that converts `articles` into JSON can be found directly in the ArticleView module, defined at `lib/hello_web/views/article_view.ex` like this:

 ```elixir
 defmodule HelloWeb.ArticleView do